rzbrk/gpsr-update/README.md

 2. Installation of Perl script

-Simply copy at least gpsr-update.pl and devices.xml on your hard drive.
-If needed, add additional device profiles in devices.xml.
+Simply copy at gpsr-update.pl, config.xml and lib/* on your hard drive.
+If needed, make changes to config.xml.

 3. Registration of application at Twitter